Don’t Feel Guilty About Playing Death Stranding for So Many Hours

 I’m wasting so much time in Death Stranding’s random deliveries

 A friend of mine told me he ditched University to play Death Stranding for six hours straight.
 Another told me he wouldn’t spend a day without touching it, and others have even managed to complete it in less than a week since release.

 Death Stranding is the game of the moment, and I get that.
-I’m totally up for it, because I’m part of the gang too.
+I’m totally up for that, because I’m part of the gang too.
 Every time I leave home I’m thinking about the next delivery, the next plot point, plot twist, plot something.
 Sometimes I’m even just thinking about how cool it is to climb a hill and actually feel the weight on Sam’s back.

 But why the hell do I have to rush?

 Because I have too many games.
 And that’s on me, I’m aware of that.
-I’ve bought too many, my free time has decreased year on year, and meanwhile games kept coming out and I kept buying them.
+I bought too many, my free time has decreased year on year, and meanwhile games kept coming out and I kept buying them.
 As if I had to satisfy some kind of repressed instinct, a suppressed voice commanding me to buy all the games I wanted, even though I didn’t even have the time to start one.
 How crazy is that?

-Because we buy too many games.
+All because we buy too many games.

-And so, this time, I’m going to ignore my own self.
+And so, this time around, I’m going to ignore my own self.
 I want to enjoy Death Stranding.
 Just like I did before I even knew what a salary was.
 I would give all I have to go back to those Winter afternoons in front of my PS2, when I would get a new game once or twice every three months.
 Tops.
 And the apotheosis of fun was my fifth run at Kingdom Hearts or GTA: San Andreas.

 So I want to spend the right amount of time playing Death Stranding.
 Because it’s a great game and it deserves all of it.

 Even if a part of me is still looking at the watch at every new hour of gameplay.